 Full Focus Range

 From house plant to hanging baskets and from tomatoes to strawberries.
-Each range is created to target everything your flowers, plants and vegetables need and to leave out the toxins that can harm.
-Biggest sellers include the Bonsai and African Violet range.
+Each range is created to target everything needed and to leave out the toxins that can harm.
+The Bonsai and African Violet ranges are popular.

 Why choose us?